 In 2007, again as the co-owner of Gestion Dynapro, Danielle Gratton began working with the Grey Nuns of Montreal.
 This partnership prompted her to sell her shares in Gestion Dynapro to offer consultation services to the Grey Nuns.
 She then took on the role of Financial Director and supervises the team responsible for the congregation’s accounting and financial affairs.
 She also contributes to the development of the congregation’s strategic orientations.

-In 2016, she helped create Gestion Providentia, for which she is now Assistant Director.
+In 2016, she helped create Gestion Providentia, for which she is now Assistant Executive Director.

 Her many years of experience have given her invaluable managerial skills and essential abilities to manage and coordinate work teams.
-Her involvement with various organizations has let her develop skills to help our clients in the development of strategic orientations and change management.
+Her involvement with various organizations has let her develop skills to help Gestion Providentia’s clients in the development of strategic orientations and change management.